naderi/owncloud-client-portable/Config/README.md

-# This is the data folder, which will be synced
+# This is the config folder